 How many grafts do I need for temples?

 Hairline recession can lead to sparse hair around the temples creating an imbalanced look starting from the Norwood Stage 2 that requires a minimum of 1000 hair grafts.
 This appearance can easily be remedied with a hair transplant operation.
-If your hairline has lower density as in the Stage 3, then approximately 2000 hair grafts can be enough to restore your hairline.
+If your hairline has lower density as in Stage 3, then approximately 2000 hair grafts can be enough to restore your hairline.

 Am I eligible for a hair transplant just for temples?